The Great Sphinx: She was the Lioness Mehit who Guarded an Ancient Archive

 There is another provocative aspect of Mehit that I want to point out.
 In some of the depictions of the lioness she is shown wearing three or four ornamental neck-rings (these can be distinctly seen in the depictions of the lioness on Wepemnefret’s stela and the wood panel of Hesy-Re, but are absent from the depictions on Hemiunu’s statue and Djer’s seal).
 On the actual Great Sphinx an apparent “neck-ring” was also present up until very recent times, as best seen in nineteenth and early-twentieth century photos (it has since been obscured by modern repairs and reconstructions to the Sphinx).
 Possibly the original proto-Sphinx was carved with neck-rings, or possibly the apparent “neck-ring” observed on the Great Sphinx is a feature that developed due to weathering and erosion of the rock, which was then interpreted as a neck-ring by the dynastic Egyptians.
 Either way, the appearance of a “neck-ring” feature on the actual Great Sphinx and the depiction of neck-rings on the lioness Mehit further corroborates the association of these two entities – at one time the statue now known as the Great Sphinx took the form of the lioness Mehit.

-One final note: We dedicated the Archaeological Discovery article to John Anthony West (see chapter 7 of Origins of the Sphinx for the story of how our collaboration began), who, as I write, is bravely fighting Stage 4 cancer.
+One final note: We dedicated the Archaeological Discovery article to John Anthony West (see chapter 7 of Origins of the Sphinx for the story of how our collaboration began), who passed away from Stage 4 cancer on 6 February 2018.
 Also, we re-designated the tandem hieroglyph that we reinterpreted, composed of the bent rod and the lioness, as the “J.A.W.
 Sign” in his honor.